 This charming and refined seaside community is a marriage of easy living and alluring elegance, characterized by the stunning architecture defined by properties such as Villa Mariah.
 The hamlet is about 6.5 square miles and is home to a charming Main street, tranquil sands like Indian Wells beach, with miles of rolling dunes.
 Amagansett is for those who crave luxury against an exclusive and serene setting.

 For lovers of everything equestrian, Bridgehampton is a celebration of life's finer moments.
-Estates such as Villa Klara are brimming with alfresco dining establishments, expansive outdoor spaces, and tree-lined avenues.
+Some estates such as Villa Sandcastle are close to alfresco dining establishments, expansive outdoor spaces, and tree-lined avenues.
 However, Bridgehampton is best known for its world-class riding events such as the Hamptons Classic and matches at the Bridgehampton Polo Club.

 Montauk is replete with ocean-centric vitality.
 This is the land of bare feet, boards, and bikes with a laid-back atmosphere perfect for those who love water activities.
 Keep in mind, too, that the dining and nightlife scenes have grown to storied status here in recent years.
 Think chill days and sweltering nights!

 Sag Harbor is a cultural mecca for writers, intellectuals, and artists.
 Art galleries, an independent movie theater with an art deco front, and an impressive variety of Main Street establishments.
 Expect beautiful beaches with breathtaking sunsets.
-Sag Harbor is devoid of pretense yet is still polished and chic, translated from its neighborhoods into homes like Villa Alexa.
+Sag Harbor is devoid of pretense yet is still polished and chic.
+This understated allure is translated from its neighborhoods into homes such as Villa Alexa.
 There are many open-air or waterfront dining restaurants in the area from which to choose.

 Westhampton's low-key tranquility adds to its bygone era charm.
 The community has a healthy commitment to the arts.
 Westhampton is a place where time slows down, and the energy is easy and relaxed.
 Being the closest village to New York, travelers from the city often choose to make this their settlement during the holidays and summer.
 There are many shops and restaurants, with favorite waterfront areas like Cupsogue Beach and Pike's Beach.
 Many of the homes, such as Villa Amelia, have direct beach access.